samuelbartels21/envygeeks.io/src/posts/2017/jekyll-assets-3-released.md

 You can now customize the defaults.
-You can disable any default we create by shipping `!attrName`, which will tell us you don't want it, or you can add your own defaults if you want, for example, lets say you want your movies to autoplay, but you don't want to add `@autoplay` to every single {% raw %}`{% asset %}`{% endraw %}  You can now create a simple plugin, make sure it's required inside of your Jekyll, and do the following:
+You can disable any default we create by shipping `!attrName`, which will tell us you don't want it, or you can add your own defaults if you want, for example, lets say you want your movies to autoplay, but you don't want to add `@autoplay` to every single `{% asset %}`.
+You can now create a simple plugin, make sure it's required inside of your Jekyll, and do the following:

 ```ruby
 # Frozen-string-literal: true